tatornator12/Twitter_Leaflet/README.md

 # Twitter_Leaflet
-Using the Twitter API and Leaflet to map geo-located tweets
+This repo provides a mix of Python and JavaScript to retrieve tweets using the Twitter API, parse the tweets to convert them to a GeoJSON, and use Leaflet to map the geo-located tweets from the GeoJSON file.

+#### GitHub Page
+*

+#### JSBin
+*